UoB-COMSM0110/2024-group-14/README.md

 Negative: When the player encounters an obstacle and the ball is reset, the ball quickly appears at a random location and begins to fall.
 As a result, the player cannot see the ball immediately and cannot smoothly connect the game process.

 ![Heuristic Evaluation](https://github.com/UoB-COMSM0110/2024-group-14/blob/develop/report_material/images/20240315155515.png)
+In terms of positive feedback, the game's visual design is considered attractive, and its operation is simple and easy to use, suitable for players of different ages.
+But in terms of negative feedback, there are some issues that are often raised during evaluation, such as sound effects, falling speed and latency.
+In response to this feedback, we are considering making the following improvements:
+1. Enhance the sound effect design of the game.
+Especially when the player encounters an obstacle, there should be obvious sound prompts to enhance the player's immersion and reaction time.
+2. Pause while losing life to reset the ball so the player has reaction time to know where the ball is.
+3. Optimize the page.
+When the player restarts the game, he will enter the game page instead of jumping to the last failed page first.
+4.Add inertia to the ball movement.

 ## Process
 ~Text~